kyra-ohare/car-migo/README.md

 [migrations/local-data-seed/V1000.1___local_data_seed.sql](./migrations/local-data-seed/V1000.1___local_data_seed.sql).

-Additionally, follow the link to [Postman Collection](.github/assets/Car-Migo.postman_collection.json) which contains all the application APIs plus some extraadmin endpoints.
+Additionally, follow the link to [Postman Collection](.github/assets/Car-Migo.postman_collection.json) which contains all the application APIs plus some extra admin endpoints.
 As well as, these are the [Postman Environments](.github/assets/Car-Migo-envs.postman_environment.json).

 ### JWT
-The response to the request above will contain a JWT token which you should pass to every subsequent HTTP request as a Bearer token.
+The response to the request above will contain a Json Web Token which you should pass to every subsequent HTTP request as a Bearer token.
 For example:
 ```sh
 curl -L 'http://localhost:8086/v1/users/profile' \
 -H 'Authorization: Bearer {paste-token-here}'